top of page

 We often fantasize about revenge, or its spiritual cousin, karmic retribution.
 We want the drunk driver to suffer; we want the cheating spouse to be lonely.
 Kassinove and Tafrate (2002) warn that revenge fantasies are a particularly potent form of rumination.
 They offer a dopamine hit—a fleeting sense of power—but they keep us tethered to the offender.

-In these cases, the demand for justice becomes a trap door.
+In these cases, the demand for justice becomes a trap.
 If your ability to move forward is contingent on an external event (an apology, a punishment, a check) that may never happen, you have handed the keys to your happiness to the very person who hurt you.
-You are waiting for a train that isn't coming.

 Forgiveness vs. Letting Go